akshatsingh1718/TransformTool-JoshiJI/TRACKING.md

 - In transform-gstr1_w_qty_sum:
   - [ok] Assign the first bill with the first date of invoice date.
-  - Do not round off the Qty col.
+  - [ok] Do not round off the Qty col.